 We immediately realized the stifling heat and poor air quality might be a problem.
 In fact most people wear medical masks in Kathmandu to avoid inhaling dust from the busy city, earthquake rebuilding (there is construction everywhere and masks are highly recommended) and the dense population.
 We explored the city, found our lay of the land, window shopped, fought off street vendors, stopped for more cold beer (hey don’t judge, we were on vacay!) and headed back to the hotel for the night to try and reset our body clocks.

 You can probably guess based on the name, there were hundreds of wild monkeys roaming the temple.
-We were breathless and sweating as we climbed steep steps to the temple, but the panoramic view of the valley, the pretty prayer flags, and the ancient Stupa made it all worthwhile.
-This was our first introduction to prayer wheels, which are found all over Nepal and Bhutan, and we learned how local devotees create a ritual circumnavigating the Stupa, spinning the prayer wheels set into it’s base, while they pray.
+We were breathless and sweating as we climbed steep steps to the peak of the temple, but the panoramic view of the valley, the peaceful prayer flags, and the ancient Stupa made it all worthwhile.
+This was our first introduction to prayer wheels, which are found all over Nepal and Bhutan, and we learned how local devotees create a ritual circumnavigating the Stupa, spinning the prayer wheels set into the base, while praying.

 We visited Kathmandu Durbar Square, Hanuman Dhoka Palace, and the Kumari Ghar Temple.
 Kathmandu Durbar square is a UNESCO World Heritage Site and the epicenter of Kathmandu’s cultural and tourist attractions.
 Durbar Square, with its old temples, palaces and street vendors, was bustling with life and culture.
 We did find particularly aggressive vendors here, but we also found some treasures in this area, and it’s a great place to shop.